KonstantinZsky/telegram-bot-on-haskell/README.md

    <img src="readme%20images/VK_society11.jpg" width="500" >

    In this exaple it is 198446362.
 Just the number without text.

+Now we have all the information we need to launch the bot.
+Next step is to edit our config file.

 ## Config

+When bot was launched for the first time, it created a config.cfg in its folder.
+Let's open it in any text editor.

 ```
 # Mode - social network to connect to: "TG" for telegram, "VK" for vkontakte.
 Must be in quotes.